Henry Bruen (1789–1852): Political career

-Bruen was elected at the 1812 general election as MP for Carlow county, and was then returned unopposed at the next three general elections.
+Bruen was elected at the 1812 general election as MP for County Carlow, and was then returned unopposed at the next three general elections.
 He won a contested election in 1830, but did not stand at the 1831 general election.
 He stood again in 1832, but did not win either of Carlow's two seats.
 He regained a seat at the general election in January 1835, but the 1835 election in Carlow was overturned on petition, and Bruen lost his seat in the resulting by-election on 15 June.
 However, the by-election was itself the subject of a petition, and the result was overturned, with Bruen being returned to Westminster, along with his father-in-law, fellow Conservative Thomas Kavanagh.

 He did not win a seat in 1837, but returned to the House of Commons in 1840, when he won a by-election on 5 December after the death of the Liberal MP Nicholas Aylward Vigors.
 He was then re-elected at the next three general elections, and died in office in November 1852 at the age of 63, five months after holding his seat at the general election in July.

 Marriage and issue

 In 1822 he married Anne Wandesforde Kavanagh, daughter of Thomas Kavanagh, The MacMorrough and Lady Elizabeth Butler.
 (Anne's younger half-brother was Arthur MacMorrough Kavanagh (1831–1889), the severely disabled writer, politician and sportsman).
-They had three daughters and one son, Henry (1828–1912), who was MP for Carlow County from 1857 to 1880.
+They had three daughters and one son, Henry (1828–1912), who was MP for County Carlow from 1857 to 1880.